kevinehosford/graphql-walkthrough/NOTES.md

 # GraphQL

-* A "data query language"
+* A "data query language and execution engine"
 * Facebook 2012, powers mobile apps, open sourced in 2015